 - 2013: named the Paul Christiano Professor of Civil and Environmental Engineering (Inaugural Holder).

-- 2011: named a Distinguished Member of the American Society of Civil Engineers.
+- 2011: elected as a Distinguished Member of the American Society of Civil Engineers.

 - 2010: elected to the National Academy of Engineering, for advancing knowledge and methods in earthquake engineering and in regional-scale seismic motion simulation.